47 Money-Saving Tips for a Cheap Road Trip Across the USA

 One of the most expensive parts of a road trip is the gas.
 Sometimes a time crunch won't allow you to take it slow, but if time allows, slow down.
 This will not only mean you get to explore each place you visit in greater depth without being rushed, but you’ll also save money on your average gas cost per day.

 If you don’t have car of your own, or if you’re coming from out of the country, you might be looking at renting a car for your road trip.
-Make sure to search through different sites like Expedia.com, Hotwire.com and Orbitz.com to get the best deals.
+We like to use RentalCars.com to find a good deal.
+They compare all the top rental car companies and show you the best cars for you.

 30. Don't buy rental car insurance